KizzyCode/persistentstate-swift/README.md

 # PersistentState

-This package helps you to build persistent objects; i.e. objects that need to survive app restarts.
+This package helps you to build persistent objects; i.e. objects that need to persist across app restarts.

 ## Example